-Nicon, the sphere, the cylinder, and Pantheon
+Nicon, the sphere, the cylinder, and the Pantheon

 As noted in a previous post, Archimedes (c.
 287–212 BCE) thought highly of the result that the ratio of either the volumes or surface areas of a cone, a sphere, and a cylinder exactly circumscribing them is $1:2:3$.